 Edgar’s work is a reflection of his love, his passion and his life.
 Born in the Bronx, he grew up a New York sports fan.
 He would often go with his father to Yankee stadium to see the New York Yankees and the New York Giants play, and when the Giants were on television, everyone in the house wore the team jersey, including the dogs.
 A year after the New York Giants moved to East Rutherford, New Jersey his family moved to Bergen County, New Jersey.

 Edgar’s love for art started when he was very young.
 He was constantly drawing Marvel comic book heroes and portraits.
 In High School he joined the football team and played middle linebacker and offensive guard for four years.
 After graduating High School in 1982 he started raising his family.

 It wasn’t until 1990 that Edgar’s life changed and an awakening of the spirit drove him to begin painting again and to pursue a career in art.
 He started painting the New York Giants football players and since that time has been commissioned by more than 80 members of the team.
 His powerful portraits grace the walls of some of today’s most talented athletes, including Lawrence Taylor, Mark Bavaro, Ottis Anderson, Phillipi Sparks, Tiki Barber & Michael Strahan, just to name a few.

 Whether on the field at Giant Stadium or Ringside at a Mixed Martial Arts fight Edgar can be seen photographing his subjects, gathering the reference material that sparks the idea for his next masterpiece.
-Without drawing anything first, he begins painting straight to canvas.

 - Fox Sports, ESPN, HBO, and NBC “Giants Today Show”